GursagarSandhu/ToDoApp/README.md

 - Add, update, and delete tasks
 - Mark tasks as completed
 - Filter tasks by status
+- to make it easy  all task our showed and not include GET

 # Prerequisites
 - [Python 3.x](https://www.python.org/downloads/)